StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 ### Damage
 * Unarmed attack damage is 1
 * Improvised weapon attack damage is 2
-* Weapon and damage is 3
+* Weapon damage is 3

 For every level your target has less than you, double your total damage against it.
 For every level your target has more than you, half your total damage.
 Damage is always round up.